 When I say uneducated, I mean not even close to being up-to-date in their education.
 After decades, cholesterol has been proven to have nothing to do with heart disease.
 The same goes with saturated fats.
 And yet, doctors are still prescribing cholesterol drugs and nutritionists are still touting low-fat diets.

 When they first “discovered” that cholesterol was bad, their target was the incredible, edible egg.
-That was before they found out there were two types of cholesterol, one bad and one good.
+That was before they found out there were two types, both good and bad cholesterol.
 Years after that fact was verified, doctors were still telling people to avoid eggs.

 As I said earlier, most doctors don’t keep up-to-date with things.
 I know refresher training is offered regularly because I worked a temp job at a major hospital in Phoenix back in the late 1990s.
 Most doctors say they’re too busy to attend refresher training.
 I think they care about the money they make and not the patients they’re supposed to serve.
 They’re human demons in disguise.